cpdis/blog/_posts/2017-12-31-The-Parable-of-the-iPhone.markdown

 star: True
 category: blog
 author: cpdis
-description:A parable for the modern age.
+description: A parable for the modern age.
 ---

-# The iPhone Parable
+# The Parable of the iPhone

 A 15 year old girl was picking berries from a bush one day in ancient Rome.
 And so it happened right before her eyes that a strange and mysterious wormhole opened up and presented an iPhone 7 Plus.
 She gasped in shock at the incomprehensible sight that had materialized out of thin air right before her eyes.